Deadline for Submitting Grades

 Extensions of the deadline by which all work must be submitted may only be granted by the Dean of Student Affairs in consultation with the instructor.
 If an extension is granted, the agreement form must be amended and redistributed.
 Therefore, if a student asks for additional time to complete course work, please remember to direct him/her to consult a dean about an extension.

-For an independent study or honors course that will not continue past this semester, assign a letter grade for this semester's work and assign a permanent grade (on the separate form provided) for any previous semester of work for which an S grade was awarded.
+For an independent study or honors course that will not continue past this semester, assign a standard letter grade for this semester's work and assign a permanent grade (on the separate form provided) for any previous semester of work for which an S grade was awarded.
 An independent study may not be taken on a Credit/D/Fail basis.
 For an independent study or honors course that will continue into another semester, instructors may choose to submit a grade of S (satisfactory) in place of a regular grade.
 Permanent grades are then submitted at the end of the final semester of work on the independent study.

 A Failure Form explaining a student's lack of achievement must be submitted for each grade of F. Use only Failure Forms, not Comment Cards, to explain failing grades.
 Instructors may complete Comment Cards for other students who, along with their academic advisors, might find the evaluation useful.